Pringles tube craft

 For the base: Green card, or white card and something to make it green (paint, pens, crayons or pencils)

-For the tower: Cardboard tube (we used a crisp tube), white and yellow paint, felt tip pen
+For the tower: Cardboard tube (we used a crisp tube), coloured paper, felt tip pen

 Try out some simple Italian words with your little one.
 Maybe you can use a few the next time you’re eating an Italian meal?